Get Think Jewish Delivered to your Home or Office

 Yaakov Brawer

-Dr. Yaakov Brawer is Professor of Anatomy and Cell Biology at McGill University Faculty of Medicine, and lectures on Neuroendocrinology and Chassidism.
+Dr. Yaakov Brawer is professor emeritus at McGill University's Faculty of Medicine, and lectures on Neuroendocrinology and Chassidism.
 He is the author of two books on Chassidic philosophy, Something From Nothing and Eyes That See

 Galut seems an impossible reality: impossible to comprehend, and impossible to overcome